 Continuation in Honors

 Honors students are expected to participate fully in Honors Program courses and activities, and participation in the Honors Program is recorded on a student’s transcript each semester.
 First-year Honors students must enroll in specially-designed Honors First-Year Seminars in the fall.
 Academic and participation records are reviewed annually for compliance with Honors Program GPA and Honors credit requirements.
 A student’s continuation as an Honors student for the junior and senior year is subject to the review of an Honors preliminary plan of study and approval of the Honors Program and the major department.

-The Honors Program grants two awards at graduation.
+The Honors Program confers two awards at graduation.
 The Honors Scholar in the Major designation signifies an in-depth experience in the student’s field of study.
-The University Honors Laureate designation incorporates a broader experience in the Honors Program.
+The University Honors Laureate designation incorporates a broader Honors experience across multiple disciplines.
 Both awards are notated on recipients’ diplomas and transcripts, included in the University Commencement program, and recognized at the Honors Medals Ceremony, where students receive medals to wear during Commencement.

 To graduate as Honors Scholars in the Major, enrolled Honors Program students must earn a cumulative GPA of at least 3.40, and they must complete at least fifteen approved Honors credits in their major or related areas.
-Twelve of these must be earned at the 2000-level or above, including at least three toward the supervised Honors thesis/Honors capstone project.
-Students must demonstrate engagement with their field of study and submit a departmentally-approved Honors thesis/Honors capstone project to the Honors Program office.
+Twelve of these must be earned at the 2000-level or above, including at least three toward the supervised Honors thesis or creative project.
+Students must demonstrate engagement with their field of study and submit a departmentally-approved Honors thesis or creative project to the Honors Program office.
 Beyond the minimum University-wide Honors requirements, departments may add specific and/or additional major requirements that must be met in order for students to graduate with the designation of Honors Scholar.
 These requirements often involve certain prescribed Honors courses and seminars taken in preparation for writing the Honors thesis.
 Honors Scholars should inquire with their department or program about specific departmental Honors requirements.

 University Honors Laureate